phonedotcom/API-SDK-objc/docs/SWGExtensionsApi.md

         completionHandler: (void (^)(SWGExtensionFull* output, NSError* error)) handler;
 ```

-Create an individual extension
+Create an individual extension.

-This service shows how to create a virtual extension.
+Create an individual extension.
+See extension for more details.

 ### Example
 ```objc